sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 One last thing.
 What if you want to draw multiple box plots at once?
 Suppose, for instance, I wanted separate box plots showing the AFL margins not just for 2010 but for every year between 1987 and 2010.
-To do that the first thing we’ll have to do is find the data.
+To do that the first thing we will have to do is find the data.
 These are stored in the |aflmarginbyyear|_ data set.
-So let’s load it into jamovi and see what is in it.
+So let us load it into jamovi and see what is in it.
 You will see that it is a pretty big data set.
-It contains 4296 games and the variables that we’re interested in.
+It contains 4296 games and the variables that we are interested in.
 What we want to do is have jamovi draw box plots for the ``margin`` variable, but plotted separately for each ``year``.
-The way to do this is to move the ``year`` variable across into the ``Split by`` box, as in :numref:`fig-splitfile1`.
+The way to do thit is to move the ``year`` variable across into the ``Split by`` box, as in :numref:`fig-splitfile1`.

 .. ----------------------------------------------------------------------------